2002 Sacagawea Dollar Value (2026 Guide): Errors List, “D”, “S” & “P” Mint Mark Worth

 2002 Sacagawea Dollar Value Guides

-Understanding the value distinctions between mint facilities helps collectors target the right specimens for their portfolios.
-Each production location delivered coins with unique characteristics and market positioning.
+Understanding the value distinctions between mint facilities helps collectors target the right specimens.
+Each production location delivered coins with unique characteristics and different market positioning.

-Grade determines value more than mint mark for 2002 issues.
+Grade determines value far more than mint mark for 2002 issues.
 Circulated examples trade at face value regardless of origin.
-Uncirculated business strikes in MS65 condition command similar premiums from both Philadelphia and Denver.
 Proof versions with Deep Cameo designation consistently outperform standard business strikes, with PR69 and PR70 grades achieving the strongest market prices.

-• 2002-P Sacagawea Dollar Value Philadelphia mint collector-only strikes in uncirculated condition.
+• 2002-P Sacagawea Dollar Value — Philadelphia NIFC strikes sold exclusively to collectors in bags, rolls, and Mint Sets.

-• 2002-D Sacagawea Dollar Value Denver production with similarly preserved uncirculated specimens available.
+• 2002-D Sacagawea Dollar Value — Denver production with similarly preserved uncirculated specimens; market has stabilized after early price declines.

-• 2002-S DCAM Sacagawea Dollar Value San Francisco proof featuring deep cameo contrast and mirror fields.
+• 2002-S DCAM Sacagawea Dollar Value — San Francisco proof featuring Deep Cameo contrast (frosted devices on mirror fields) and Philip N. Diehl Signature variant.

 2002-P Sacagawea Dollar Value